 - The next Annual Enrollment Period (October 15 - December 7), or

-- A qualifying Special Enrollment Period (loss of coverage, move, plan termination, 5-star, FEMA disaster, dual-eligible quarterly SEP, etc.)
+- A qualifying Special Enrollment Period (loss of coverage, move, plan termination, 5-star, FEMA disaster, dual-eligible or LIS monthly SEP, etc.)

 Effective date rules